thorasine/ssc-flairbot/README.md

 ## How it works

 Reddit users visit the site and are prompted to sign in using their Reddit account.
-Reddit's OAuth 2.0 protocol allows the site to verify that their Reddit account is authentic.
+Reedits OAuth 2.0 protocol allows the site to verify that their Reddit account is authentic.

 After signing in, the visitor can specify one or more League of Legends accounts that they own.
 To verify ownership of those accounts, a challenge is made: